Telefonica/toolium/README.rst

 Further information about features and fixes included in each release: `CHANGELOG </CHANGELOG.rst>`_.

-Complete library reference and documentation available at `ReadTheDocs <http://toolium.readthedocs.org>`_.
+Complete library reference and documentation are available at `ReadTheDocs <http://toolium.readthedocs.org>`_.